MarcelKowalik/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock-Paper-Scissors

-Very Simple rock-paper-scissors game written in PowerShell
+This is a very basic Rock-Paper-Scissors game created in powershell.
+It allows a user to play the game in the console.